kontainapp/km/tools/hashicorp/readme.md

 * add a provider (virtualbox) with the proper checksum type/value (md5/result of md5sum above)
 * upload the .box file
 * Click "release" for the new version

+When all is uploaded, you can remove the local .box file, or you can register it with vagrant with "vagrant box add" command (see manual).

 Note: the above is a basic guide.
 I am sure we'll have more boxes if needed, so just capturing basic steps.
 These steps will be automated if we will get into the business of providing vagrant boxes.